Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Examples

-To showcase the modularity of our framework, we implement \gls*{PDDLVM} with a continuous time \gls*{PINN} \cite{raissi2019physics}.
-When combined with the \gls*{PINN} framework our solution field predictive distribution and the inverse distribution are formulated as
+To showcase the modularity of the \gls*{PDDLVM} framework, we consider next a time dependent nonlinear heat equation discretized with a \gls*{PINN}\cite{raissi2019physics}.
+We can treat this as a spatio-temporal problem where we work with spatial and temporal dimensions the same way~\cite{raissi2019physics}.
+When combined with the \gls*{PINN} framework, our solution field predictive distribution and the inverse distribution are formulated in a general way as